Mirza2018/Bisto-boss-client/README.md

 ## **About**

-This is a full-fledged Food Order web application built with React.js.
+This is a MERN Food Order website.
 It allows users to browse food, add food to the cart, and proceed to checkout and payment.
-The app also includes user authentication, food management, and a responsive design that works seamlessly across different devices.
-And It has fully funcional Admin Panel.
+The app also includes user authentication, food order management, and a responsive design that works seamlessly across different devices.
+And it has a fully functional admin panel like add and edit food, order management, and manage users.
 ## **Features**

 - User Authentication (Sign Up, Login, Logout)